mooreds/docs-1/references/connectors/stripe-documentation.md

 ## create_transfer_recipient

-<p>Creates a new <code>Recipient</code> object and verifies the recipient’s identity.Also verifies the recipient’s bank account information or debit card, if either is provided.</p>
+Creates a new Recipient object and verifies the recipient’s identity.Also verifies the recipient’s bank account information or debit card, if either is provided.

 <details><summary>Parameters</summary>